metalicjames/vertcoin-website/content/download.en.md

 from redirecting or stealing your coins.
 Currently the only hardware wallet for VTC is sold by <a href="https://www.ledgerwallet.com/" target="_blank">Ledger</a>.

+# Third Party Wallets

+These are wallets that are not produced by the Vertcoin development team and don't into any of the other categories.

+## Exodus

+<a href="https://www.exodus.io/" target="_blank">Exodus</a> is a multicoin desktop wallet that relies on backend servers to provide blockchain data to
+the wallet which enables instant synchronisation but is completely trusted as far as we can tell.
+Exodus is closed-source but allows you to keep your private keys.
+Vertcoin is still in beta on Exodus so you will need to enable it from the settings page.

 # Paper Wallets

 A paper wallet is simply a private key written on a piece of paper.
 This is known as